🏛Ramayana·all ages

 The gandharva who became this

-Vishvavasu, in his arrogance, had laughed at the sage's appearance.
+Vishvavasu had laughed at the sage's appearance.
 He had pranced around him.
 He had imitated the great-headed shape with his hands.
 He had said: "Sage, you should hide that face in the forest.
 The world is more beautiful without it."

 Sthulashiras had opened his eyes.
 He had looked at the gandharva.
 And he had pronounced the curse: